 Museum of Fine Arts

 The museum established by Napoleon I displays an extensive and varied collection of painting, sculpture, drawing and decorative art collections in 63 rooms dedicated to permanent exhibitions.
-The rich painting collection gathers every European schools, from the 15th to the 21st centuries, including artists such as Perugino, Rubens, Nicolas Poussin, Eustache Le Sueur, Fragonard, Géricault, Delacroix, Corot, Sisley, Renoir, Pissaro, Degas, Monet and Modigliani.
-It has one of the richest impressionism collection in France outside Paris.
+The rich painting collection gathers every European school, from the 15th to the 21st centuries, including artists such as Perugino, Rubens, Nicolas Poussin, Eustache Le Sueur, Fragonard, Géricault, Delacroix, Corot, Sisley, Renoir, Pissaro, Degas, Monet and Modigliani.
+It has one of the richest impressionism collections in France outside Paris.

 Find out more about Rouen Fine Arts Museum.

 The Gros Horloge is the astronomical clock of Rouen, one of the city’s most famous monuments.
-The clock lays on a Renaissance arch which has spanned the street since 1527.
+The clock lays on a Renaissance arch that has spanned the street since 1527.
 The Gros Horloge is flanked by a gothic belfry built between the 14th and the 15th centuries, which houses the bells linked to the clock’s movement.